pateldhaval714/twitter-airflow-data-engineering-project/README.md

 # twitter-airflow-data-engineering-project
-Basic understanding of as to how Airflow by fetching data using Twitter dataset
+Basic understanding of Airflow by fetching data using the Twitter dataset and scheduling